Death of Ann Lovett: Aftermath

 According to McDonnell, immediately following Ann's funeral, Lovett's mother and sister gave him a letter, which had been found addressed to him among Ann's possessions.
 The alleged letter, written by Ann on two sheets of paper, explained that she had "loved him dearly", and was "sorry for doing what she was going to do"; the reason being that nobody would believe he was the father of her child.
 McDonnell concluded that Ann, being strong willed and intelligent, went to the grotto alone to have the baby for a reason, in a deliberate act of "protest".

 McDonnell alleged that a Granard-based priest, Father John Quinn, upon learning of the letter, demanded to read it, and then told McDonnell to burn it, because it would "destroy the town" if its contents became known.
 According to McDonnell, another letter written by Ann, which was unaddressed, had also been found among her possessions, its opening line described by one of Ann's friends who had read it as "If I'm not dead by the 31st of January, I'm going to kill myself anyway".

 McDonnell further told The Irish Times that, at the request of Granard gardaí, McDonnell's mother was to escort him be interviewed by local authorities.
 However, when he gave his statement to Detective Garda John Murren, he was allegedly alone and unaccompanied by a guardian or legal counsel.
 According to McDonnell, Father Quinn then brought him to the palace of Colm O'Reilly, then Bishop of Ardagh and Clonmacnoise, who wanted to know what he had told the Garda Síochána.
 Bishop O’Reilly was alleged to have ordered him to kiss his ring, describing it as the seal of St Peter, and swore him to a vow of silence.
 Bishop O'Reilly told The Irish Times in a statement that he had never met McDonnell.

-McDonnell did not know for sure whether Ann's child had been his, but he had lived with their deaths for the rest of his life.
+McDonnell lived out his life uncertain about the paternity of the child and their deaths.